 The Research Symbiont Awards, given annually, recognize exemplars in the practice of data sharing.
+It is a companion to the Research Parasite Awards.

 There are two Research Symbiont Awards:

-The process for applying for an award is described below
+The process for applying for an award is described below.

 Applicable to both the GENERAL SYMBIOSIS AWARD and the EARLY CAREER CLINICAL RESEARCH SYMBIONT AWARD: